-We currently administer long-term incentive compensation awards through our LTIP.
-Specifically, we encourage share ownership by awarding long-term equity incentive awards under two programs, consisting of the Restricted Share Award Program, or "RSAP" and the Performance Share Award Program, or "PSAP".
+We currently administer long-term incentive compensation awards through our 2014 Long-term Incentive Plan.
+Specifically, we encourage share ownership by awarding long-term equity incentive awards under two programs, consisting of the RSAP and the PSAP.
 We believe that widespread common share ownership by key employees is an important means of encouraging superior performance and employee retention.
 Our equity-based compensation programs encourage performance and retention by providing additional incentives for executives to further our growth, development and financial success by personally benefiting through the ownership of our common shares and/or rights, which recognize growth, development and financial success over a longer time horizon.